Disorders that damage blood vessels to the brain, usually strokes, can cause dementia.

 A diagnosis of dementia is based on the following:

 Once dementia is diagnosed, doctors suspect vascular dementia in people who have risk factors for or symptoms of a stroke.
-Then doctors do a thorough evaluation to check for stroke.
+Then doctors do a thorough evaluation to check for stroke Diagnosis An ischemic stroke is death of an area of brain tissue (cerebral infarction) resulting from an inadequate supply of blood and oxygen to the brain due to blockage of an artery.
+Ischemic stroke... read more .
 CT or MRI is done too check for evidence of a stroke.
-Results of these tests can support the diagnosis but are not definitive.
+Laboratory tests are done to check for diabetes, high lipid levels, and other disorders that increase the risk of stroke and disorders that affect blood vessels and blood flow (vascular disorders).
+Results of these tests can support the diagnosis of vascular dementia but are not definitive.

-Treatment of vascular dementia involves general measures to provide safety and support, as for all dementias.
+Treatment of vascular dementia involves general measures to provide safety and support as mental function decreases, as for all dementias.

 Generally, the environment should be bright, cheerful, safe, stable, and designed to help with orientation.
 Some stimulation, such as a radio or television, is helpful, but excessive stimulation should be avoided.